bjstrat letters

 Sample Input #1 - A gambler is at a 1.41% disadvantage in the game of craps on a pass line bet.
 On a pass line bet there is no possibility of a tie.
 Gambler's expected value is -1.41%.
 It is negative because house has the edge and not the gambler.
 If gambler had the edge EV would be positive.
 Assume gambler wants to increase his bankroll by 10 units by playing the pass line in craps but only is willing to risk 10 units.
 If he wins 10 units he is done and likewise if he loses 10 units he is done.
 To compute risk of losing 10 units, make these inputs and then click 'Compute Risk of Ruin':

-After 'Compute Risk of Ruin' is clicked 57.004% is displayed, which is the probability of losing 10 units before profitting by 10 units.
+After 'Compute Risk of Ruin' is clicked 57.004% is displayed, which is the probability of losing 10 units before profiting by 10 units.

 Sample Input #2 - A gambler is at a 1.36% disadvantage in the game of craps on a don't pass line bet.
 On a don't pass line bet there is a possibility of a tie whenever a hard 12 (6-6) is thrown on the first roll of the dice.
 This happens 1/36 = approximately 2.7778% of the time.
 Gambler's expected value is -1.36%.
 It is negative because house has the edge and not the gambler.
 If gambler had the edge EV would be positive.
 Assume gambler wants to increase his bankroll by 10 units by playing the don't pass line in craps but only is willing to risk 10 units.
 If he wins 10 units he is done and likewise if he loses 10 units he is done.
 To compute risk of losing 10 units, make these inputs and then click 'Compute Risk of Ruin':

-After 'Compute Risk of Ruin' is clicked 56.949% is displayed, which is the probability of losing 10 units before profitting by 10 units.
+After 'Compute Risk of Ruin' is clicked 56.949% is displayed, which is the probability of losing 10 units before profiting by 10 units.

 Copyright 2010 (www.bjstrat.net)